Three readers sent me their immigration questions lately, and I’m sharing them with you.

 We have been wanting to move to Canada for a long time now but can’t find our way in.
 My husband is a director in a school for foreign students/business clients, and would love to open his own business in Canada.
 Do you know if it is possible?
 We find it hard to know where to start!

 Well, there are two sides to your question: 1) how you can (or your husband) qualify to immigrate to Canada, 2) what you can do there.

 Language schools are a big business here.
 Many Quebecers want to study English and many more government employees must study French since we have two official languages.
 Plus, we have many foreign students who come to study in Canada because it’s a bit cheaper than studying in the US.
 Vancouver, for instance, is a pretty popular place for foreign students from Asia.

 To see if you qualify as a skilled worker, you can check CIC’s website.
 This is the best place to start.
 There are several immigration categories… now the key is to qualify.

 Where to start and a consultant

-I read your articles (1-10), in which you given very useful information.
+I read your articles (1-10), in which you gave very useful information.
 But the series was written a long time ago—not sure if any changes were made to the immigration process.

 Your best official source of information is CIC’s website.
-This is the government’s official website dedicated to immigration programs and traveling to Canada.
+This is the government’s official website dedicated to immigration programs and travelling to Canada.
 It has all the latest info you need.

 Eligibility under the Federal Skilled Worker Program